Principal series representations of Iwahori-Hecke algebras for Kac-Moody groups over local fields: Description of generalized weight spaces

 \begin{proof} If $W^v$ is finite, this is a particular case of Kato's theorem (\cite[Theorem~2.2]{kato1982irreducibility}).
 Suppose that $W^v$ is infinite.
 By Lemma~\ref{lemIrreducibility implies isomorphisms} and Proposition~\ref{propKato's weak theorem}, if $I_\tau$ is irreducible, then $\tau\in \UC_\C$ and $W_\tau=\Wta$.
 Reciprocally, suppose $\tau\in \UC_\C$ and $W_\tau=\Wta$.
 Then by Lemma~\ref{lemClassification_subgroups_W_dim2}, either $\Wta=\{1\}$, or $\Wta=\langle r\rangle$ for some $r\in \RCC$ or $\Wta=\langle r_1,r_2\rangle$ for some $r_1,r_2\in \RCC$ and $(\Wta,\{r_1,r_2\})$ is isomorphic to the infinite dihedral group.
 In the first two cases, $I_\tau$ is irreducible by Corollary~\ref{corMatsumoto theorem} or Corollary~\ref{corIrreducibility when Wchi=s}.
 Suppose $\Wta=\langle r_1,r_2\rangle$.
 Then by Remark~\ref{rkCoxeter_generators}~(\ref{itCoxeter_generators_infinite_dihedral_group}), $(\Wta,\SCC_\tau)$ is isomorphic to the infinite dihedral group and $I_\tau$ is irreducible by Lemma~\ref{lemIrreducibility of Itau}. \end{proof}

 \paragraph{Comments on the proofs of Kato's criterion}

-There are several proofs of Kato's criterion in the litterature.
+There are several proofs of Kato's criterion in the literature.
 In \cite{reeder1991certain}, Reeder proves this criterion (see Corollary 8.7).
 In his proof, he uses the $R$-group $R_\tau=\{w\in W_\tau| w(\Phi^\vee_{(\tau)}\cap \Phi^\vee_+)=\Phi^\vee_{(\tau)}\cap \Phi^\vee_+\}$.
 This group is reduced to $\{1\}$ when $W_\tau=\Wta$.
-His proof uses Harich-Chandra completeness theorem, which - under certain hypothesis on $\tau$ - majorizes the dimension of the space of intertwining operators of $I_\tau$.
-Unfortunately, it seems that there exists up to now no equivalent of Harich-Chandra completeness theorem available in the Kac-Moody framework.
+His proof uses Harish-Chandra completeness theorem, which - under certain hypothesis on $\tau$ - majorizes the dimension of the space of intertwining operators of $I_\tau$.
+Unfortunately, it seems that there exists up to now no equivalent of Harish-Chandra completeness theorem available in the Kac-Moody framework.

 In \cite{rogawski1985modules}, Rogawski gives a proof of a particular case of Kato's criterion (see Corollary 3.2).
 However, it seems that its proof uses the fact that every element $x$ of $I_\tau(\tau)$ can be written as a sum $x=\sum_{j\in J} x_j$ where $J$ is a finite set and for all $j\in J$, $|\max \supp(x_j)|=1$ and $x_j\in I_\tau(\tau)$.
 I do not know how to prove such a property.